The Ultimate Guide to Transportation in Iceland

 • Hrisey Island - Dalvik - Grimsey: Saefari operates three times a week to Grimsey and twice weekly to Hrisey, serving passengers and cargo.

-• Neskaupstadur - Mjoifjordur fjord: During winter, when roads are impassable, a ferry connects Neskaupstadur to the Mjoifjordur fjord, ensuring transport of passengers and cargo.
+• Neskaupstadur - Mjoifjordur Fjord: During winter, when roads are impassable, a ferry connects Neskaupstadur to the Mjoifjordur Fjord, ensuring transport of passengers and cargo.

 These ferry services are considered extensions of the national road system and are subsidized by the IRCA.
 While the IRCA oversees these operations, the actual ferry services are outsourced to specialized companies.